AlexdeMendoza/Eukaryotic_5mC_Evolution/README.md

  The data and code used for the *Acanthamoeba* / *Naegleria* / *Cyanophora* methylome project.

- EM-seq and RNA-seq raw data can be found here: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE249241
+ EM-seq and RNA-seq raw data can be found in GEO: [GSE249241](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE287846)

  This repository includes processed files and is divided into 5 folders: